mocha-jfif/Certifications/KCA in DRMM/3 Deployment Methodologies.md

 	- Service options allow you to hide or show the DRMM system tray icon, or disable certain RMM functions.
 	- Agent policy options allow you to control which options are shown in the agent icon context menu.
 Disabling an option removes it entirely from the menu; you can also remove the ability for the user to put their device in privacy mode.
 You can also configure if a user can create a ticket through the agent or not.
 - There are three methods of deploying agents at scale:
-	- Active Directory Group Policy
+	- Active Directory Group Policy (most recommended)
-	- Device Discovery via Web Portal (any IP-based device)
+	- Device Discovery via Web Portal (any IP-based device, use if AD is not available)
-	- Device Discovery via Agent Browser (ONLY WINDOWS)
+	- Device Discovery via Agent Browser (ONLY WINDOWS, use if AD is not available)